Harold Hamm: Political involvement

+Campaign against renewable energy

+Hamm has led a decades-long campaign against renewable energy sources.
+In 2016 he founded the non-profit Windfall Coalition to campaign against state tax incentives for the wind energy industry in Oklahoma.
+Starting in 2016, the Coalition has claimed tax credits for the wind industry are a burden on taxpayers, linking them to Oklahoma's ongoing budget shortfalls, even though many of those incentives have already been phased out; critics argue the shortfalls were largely caused by falling oil prices, but the Coalition has instead placed blame on wind energy.

+The oil and gas industry in Oklahoma, including Continental Resources, continues to receive significantly larger tax breaks—estimated at over $600 million annually—including a reduced production tax rate and rebates for unprofitable wells.

 Involvement in education

-Hamm has honorary degrees from Northwestern Oklahoma State University and the University of Oklahoma.

 The Harold Hamm Diabetes Center at the University of Oklahoma was named after Hamm, who has type 2 diabetes.
 To create the center, the Harold and Sue Ann Hamm Foundation donated $10 million.
-Hamm is a member of the Global Leadership Council at the Offutt School of Business of Concordia College, Moorhead.
+Hamm is a member of the Global Leadership Council at the Offutt School of Business of Concordia College, Moorhead, MN.

+Hamm and Continental Resources donated $10 million to the University of North Dakota's College of Engineering and Mines to create the Harold Hamm School of Geology and Geological Engineering.
+This was believed to be the largest gift given to the Grand Forks, North Dakota university by a non-alumnus.

 On February 1, 2022, the Harold Hamm Foundation and Continental Resources announced a $12 million gift to the University of Mary in Bismarck, North Dakota, to establish the Hamm School of Engineering and endow a "Continental Resources | Monsignor James Shea Chair of Engineering" at the private, Catholic university.
 It is believed to be the largest philanthropic single gift given to education in the region of western North Dakota and eastern Montana, the footprint of the Bakken formation.

-Awards and recognition

-In 2007, Hamm was named the Ernst & Young "Entrepreneur of the Year", and in 2009, he was named "Energy Advocate of the Year" by the International Energy Policy Conference.

-Hamm was inducted into the Oklahoma Hall of Fame in 2011.

-In 2012, Time magazine named Hamm one of the "World's 100 Most Influential People".

-Hamm was named "CEO of the Year" by Platts Global Energy Awards in 2013, the same year they named Continental "Energy Company of the Year.

-Forbes featured him on its cover in May 2014, publishing the story "Harold Hamm: The Billionaire Oilman Fueling America's Recovery".

-He was named "Wildcatter of the Year" by Western Energy Alliance in 2015.

-In 2016, he received the Horatio Alger Award.
-He also received in 2016 the "Executive of the Year" award from Oil and Gas Investor magazine, as well as a "Lifetime Achievement Award", again from Platts Global Energy.